zvictor/ArgueJS/README.md

 ---

-Improved from Jake Trent's [post].
+Based on Jake Trent's [post], with some improvements on `shims` and so on.

 [Require.js]: http://requirejs.org/
 [post]: http://jaketrent.com/post/test-requirejs-testacular/